We all know that Japan has beautiful scenic landscapes that attract a large number of tourists from all over the world.

 So, you should definitely be aware of this place while visiting Japan.
 Try not to go to this spot even for delicious foods with your partner, spouse, or child.

-Kamagasaki, which is also known as Airinchiku, is the largest slum in Japan.
+Kamagasaki, which is also known as Airinchiku, is the largest slum in Japan and it is one of the areas to avoid in Osaka.

 A large number of homeless and day laborers who have no permanent address live in flophouses in the area.